-Foreign Currency Translation-Our international subsidiaries operate with functional currencies other than the U.S. dollar, including the Canadian dollar, Euro, Australian dollar, Norwegian krone, and Swiss franc.
+Foreign Currency Translation-Our international subsidiaries operate with functional currencies other than the U.S. Dollar, including the Canadian Dollar, Australian Dollar, Euro, Norwegian Krone, Swedish Krona, and Swiss Franc.
 Assets and liabilities denominated in foreign currencies are translated into U.S. dollars, the reporting currency, at the exchange rate prevailing at the balance sheet date.
-Revenue and expenses denominated in foreign currencies are translated into U.S. dollars at the monthly average exchange rate for the period and the translation adjustments are reported as an element of accumulated other comprehensive (loss) income on the consolidated balance sheets.
+Revenue and expenses denominated in foreign currencies are translated into U.S. dollars at the monthly average exchange rate for the period and the translation adjustments are reported as an element of accumulated other comprehensive loss on the consolidated balance sheets.